Beyond Transcription: How a Meta-Aware ASR Model Delivers Words, Emotion, and Intent in 200ms

 Failure ratePercentage of samples that returned no usable transcript

-The Three Datasets
+The Four Datasets

 Dataset 1: LibriSpeech test-clean (English)